 These might be important documents that you need for work, or your personal collection of photos, music and videos.

-We strongly recommend that everyone who owns a PC immediately buy an external hard disk drive and run a file backup.
-Drives are relatively cheap these days, and certainly worth the investment to protect your files.
+We strongly recommend that everyone who owns a PC buys some type of portable hard drive and copies irreplaceable files onto it.
+High-capacity hard drives and even USB sticks are relatively cheap these days, and certainly worth the investment to protect your photos and documents.

 The other type of backup is known as ‘system backup’ or a 'system image'.
 This is a bit more complicated as it involves making a backup copy of the entire Windows operating system that is running on your PC, as well as all your programs, files and settings.

 You can then use this backup to fix your PC if it is behaving erratically, or if it stops working altogether.

-This type can run into hundreds of gigabytes, but some backup software can perform something called an 'incremental' backup.
-These only include the data that has changed since the last backup, which saves both time and storage space.
+This type can run into hundreds of gigabytes - even multiple terrabytes - but some backup software can perform something called an 'incremental' backup.
+This only includes the data that has changed since the last backup, which saves both time and storage space.

 Windows 10 – like all previous versions of Windows – has a number of features built in that allow you to perform both individual file backups and more comprehensive system backups.

 We’ll start with the straightforward file backup features that you can use to make copies of your important personal files.